 Look up your local Texas representation here: https://house.texas.gov/members/find-your-representative/

 Contact the Texas Governor: https://gov.texas.gov/contact

 All Texas Dachshund Rescue is unable to adopt any dogs outside of the state of Texas.
 This is necessary because we do not have ATDR volunteers in other states available to do the required pre-adoption home visit, provide post adoption assistance if needed, and conduct routine follow-up for our adopted dogs and their new families and homes.
 We encourage you to search for rescues in your area or state.
 There are also several national Dachshund Rescues as well.

 Please complete this application to begin the adoption process.
 All applications must be approved prior to placement.
 It is very important that you answer all the questions honestly so that we may place a dog in your home that will become a permanent family member.
 Some animals we rescue are great with kids, some are better with just adults.
 Some do well in apartments, others require a yard to stretch their legs.
 In all cases, our dogs are house-dogs, to be made part of your family.
 Your honest answers will help us place a dog that is good for your particular circumstances.
 The application is quite extensive and in-depth, however, do not let this discourage you from completing it and returning it to us!
+PLEASE NOTE: A submitted application does not guarantee adoption nor does the application guarantee that the dog you would like to adopt is still available or the one that is best suited to your family.
+ATDR reserves the right to help you choose a dog we feel is best suited to match your household.
 Please contact us if you have any questions.

-This helps cover a portion of the costs associated with the following:
+Adoption fees help cover only a portion of the costs associated with the following: